spacechimplives/zaplog-wordpress-plugin/README.md

 ##Development

+Everyone is invited to contribute.
+The crowdfunded amount will be divided among all contributors proportional to their contributions using HTPPS://MOBBR.COM (as soon as the milestones and issues are closed).

 ###Milestones
 - The first milestone will be the <a href="https://github.com/patricksavalle/zaplog-wordpress-plugin/milestones/Minimum%20viable%20product">Minimum Viable Product</a>.
 - The second milestone will be the collaborative event timeline or newsstream
 - The third milestone will be the collaborative RSS/content aggregator.

-###Contributing and rewarding
-Everyone is invited to contribute.
-Everybody will be rewarded.

-This GITHUB will be funded using Mobbr.
-As soon as the milestones and issues are closed, are pledges are divided among all contributors based on their participation.
+###Re-use

-Where possible we will use and integrate existing open-source plugins, if this is done using GITHUB repos, the original contributors will share in the rewards.
+Where possible use and integrate existing open-source plugins, if this is done using GITHUB repos, the original contributors will share in the rewards.

 ###Recommended Tools